 Margaret Anderson Kelliher

 Margaret has served on the Minnesota State Colleges and Universities (Minnesota State) Board of Trustees.
-She chairs Governor Dayton’s Broadband Task Force, and has taught at the Humphrey School of Public Affairs since 2007.
+She chaired Governor Dayton’s Broadband Task Force, and has taught at the Humphrey School of Public Affairs since 2007.
 She also serves on the board of directors for the YWCA of Minneapolis, the Greater Twin Cities United Way, and Textile Center of Minneapolis.